Your Premises Liability Slip & Fall Lawyer

 • Inadequate Security.
 A parking garage company fails to install adequate lighting or to patrol to prevent criminal activity from taking place on the premises.

-Foley & Small has handled premises liability cases falling into all of these categories.
-Foley & Small is well acquainted with the law applicable to such claims and is experienced and able to identify and obtain the information necessary to obtain the best outcome for our clients.
+Foley & Murphy has handled premises liability cases falling into all of these categories.
+Foley & Murphy is well acquainted with the law applicable to such claims and is experienced and able to identify and obtain the information necessary to obtain the best outcome for our clients.

 1. Experience